-Further to Lloyd’s Register’s Classification News No. 22/2010, dated June 3, 2010, the following guidance notes have been prepared in order to assist shipowners, and other interested parties, in understanding the issues associated with the retrospective Approved Method requirements as given in regulation 13.7 of MARPOL Annex VI as revised in 2008.
+Further to Lloyd’s Register’s Classification News No. 22/2010, dated June 3, 2010, the following frequently asked questions have been prepared in order to assist shipowners, and other interested parties, in understanding the issues associated with the retrospective Approved Method requirements as given in regulation 13.7 of MARPOL Annex VI as revised in 2008.

-These guidance notes represent Lloyd’s Register’s understanding of the Approved Method requirements and hence do not supersede any relevant flag State instructions.
+These frequently asked questions represent Lloyd’s Register’s understanding of the Approved Method requirements and hence do not supersede any relevant flag State instructions.
 These notes will be retained under review and will be amended as necessary in the light of developing experience and the issuance of any general IMO, or other, guidance on this matter.

 1. How does this requirement affect shipowners?